SinghyTheDev/Memetic-Knapsack-Solver/README.md

 3. **Output:** At the end of each trial, the algorithm stores the results, including the best solution's bit representation, profit, and the best and worst objective values at each generation, in a text file.

 ## How to Run
 To run the program, run main function in Main.
-Algorithm hyperparameters are set in Configurations class.
+Hyperparamaters are in Configurations class.
 Test instances are in folder /testInstances.
 Trial output files are in folder /trialOutputs.